bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-segregated-witness.md

 Aaron: 00:25:29

-so that's one And then we have the block size increase, which is two.
+So that's one and then we have the block size increase, which is two.
 Then we have the versioning bits, which makes it easier to deploy future upgrades, which is three.
 And then four, you just mentioned, is the hardware wallet fee issue is solved.

 Sjors: 00:25:45